kianacaster/Array-Functions/README.md

 # Array-Functions
-Some useful functions to use when working with arrays in JavaScript (they already exist in JavaScript, I think, but it's fun to make).
+Some useful functions to use when working in JavaScript (they already exist in JavaScript, I think, but it's fun to make).